POL-C-011, Version 2.5, 24 May 2022

 The National Museum of Australia (the Museum) is a major cultural institution charged with researching, collecting, preserving and exhibiting historical material of the Australian nation.
 The Museum focuses on the three interrelated areas of Aboriginal and Torres Strait Islander history and culture, Australia’s history and society since European settlement in 1788 and the interaction of people with the environment.

-The National Museum of Australia recognises that ancestral human remains are significant to Aboriginal and Torres Strait Islander people.
+The Museum recognises that Ancestral Human Remains are significant to Aboriginal and Torres Strait Islander people.

-The Museum has responsibility for the care of Aboriginal and Torres Strait Islander ancestral human remains and associated documentation transferred from the former Australian Institute of Anatomy following its closure in 1984.
-The Museum also, from time to time, is engaged by external agencies to store and repatriate ancestral human remains to communities and places of origin.
+The Museum has responsibility for the care of Aboriginal and Torres Strait Islander Ancestral Human Remains and associated documentation transferred from the former Australian Institute of Anatomy following its closure in 1984.
+From time to time, the Museum is also engaged by external agencies to store and repatriate Ancestral Human Remains to communities and places of origin.

 4. Principles or guidelines